ChrisM90/TeensyBoy/README.md

 Do To's:

-1) Move IOReg to the Teensy's RAM.

-2) Design a proper PCB to hold all components, no jumper wires!!
+1) Design a proper PCB to hold all components, no jumper wires!!

-3) Finish sound implementation.
+2) Finish sound implementation.

-4) Start implemetation of user buttons.
+3) Start implemetation of user buttons.

-5) Serious optimisation and code cleanup.
+4) Serious optimisation and code cleanup.

-6) Proper hardware explanation and documentation.
+5) Proper hardware explanation and documentation.